tru9/denblox/README.md

 </h1>

 <p align="center">
-Denblox is a Roblox API Library that is open-sourced.
-Denblox was designed to make it easier to support ROBLOX without having to write your own API Wrapper.
-This Library offers multiple functions giving you more access to Roblox.
+Denblox is a free and open-source Roblox API (Application programming interface) Library.
+Denblox was created to make supporting ROBLOX simpler without the need to create your own API Wrapper.
+This Library has a variety of functions that give you more Roblox access.
 </p>

 # Constructing